Logo

 In October 1919, Woodrow Wilson vetoed the Volstead Act, legislation designed to enforce Prohibition, but his veto was overridden by Congress.

-Woodrow Wilson personally opposed women's suffrage in 1911 because he believed women lacked the public experience needed to be good voters.
+Woodrow Wilson opposed women's suffrage in 1911 because he believed women lacked the public experience needed to be good voters.

-Woodrow Wilson did not speak publicly on the issue except to echo the Democratic Party position that suffrage was a state matter, primarily because of strong opposition in the white South to Black voting rights.
+Woodrow Wilson did not speak publicly on the issue except to echo the Democratic Party position that suffrage was a state matter, primarily because of strong opposition in the white South to black voting rights.

 Woodrow Wilson continually pressured the Senate to vote for the amendment, telling senators that its ratification was vital to winning the war.